NCAR/tiegcm/doc/userguide/dirstruct.rst

                       gswm*5.0d*.nc
                       gswm*2.5d*.nc
                       imf_OMNI_*.nc
+                         etc

 These are netCDF history startup and data files for running the current version of the model ( |tgcm_version| )
 They are specified in the namelist input file (see :ref:`namelist input files <namelist>` for more information).
-Additional files may be downloaded from the :ftp_url:`HAO public ftp page <>`
+These files are available for download, see :ref:`download`.

 * **tiegcmx.x_res5.0_*.nc**: History start-up files for the 5.0-degree resolution